 Expect to Pay: Starts at about JPY 6,000

-It rained almost everyday when I was in Kanazawa.
-It gave me a serious craving for ramen so I had lunch at this shop that offers miso ramen.
+It rained almost everyday when I was in Ishikawa.
+It gave me a serious craving for ramen so I had lunch at this Kanazawa restaurant that offers miso ramen.
 Originally from Sapporo, miso ramen is a type of ramen made with fermented soybean paste.

 On their menu, Kagura lists their ramen as “aged miso” ramen.
 Based on what I’ve read, commercially available miso is typically aged for 6 months to 2 years.
 The longer it ages, the deeper and more pronounced its flavor gets.